Robi1021/cloudone-network-security-samples/README.md

 Once the Network Security Virtual Appliances have been succcessfully deployed, make sure they are visible in the CloudOne console and are reporting 'Active' status.

 Your environment is now ready to inspect inbound and outbound traffic!

+### 3. Enable CloudWatch logs for your Network Security Appliances

+In order to see the block logs after doing various attacks, you will need to configure logs for each of your Network Security Appliance.
+For detailed step-by-step instructions on enabling CloudWatch logs please check [Enable CloudWatch logs](https://cloudone.trendmicro.com/docs/network-security/Manage_Network_Security_instances/#cloudwatch)

+You will need to enable at least `ipsBlock` and `reputationBlock` to see logs from attacks listed below.

 ## Performing IPS, Geo and SQL Attacks